 The College will continue to adjust its handbook and rules & regulations as guidelines change.

 Yes, all students, staff, instructors, and visitors are required to wear a mask while on campus.

 Residence students are required to wear a mask when being served food.

-This policy is subject to change by the College or the Saskatchewan Health Authority.
+This policy is subject to change by the College.

 If you are arriving to Saskatchewan inter-provincially you are not required to self-isolate days upon your return, though self-isolating and self-monitoring are recommended and testing is available by calling 811.
 Check with your local heath authority for more information, as other locations in Canada may have a self-isolation policy in place.

 All persons seeking to enter the college must follow the guidelines listed on page 1 of the handbook at all times.

 If you are traveling internationally, you must self-isolate upon your arrival to Canada and follow all government guidelines.

 In the event a student needs to self-isolate, they will be able to complete most of their classes remotely.
 It is recommended that students reach out to their instructors and Student Services to help with this transition, as each self-isolation incident will be dealt with as a case-by-case basis.

 It is recommended that the student self-isolate at their home where they are most comfortable, though if absolutely necessary, St. Peter's College and St. Peter's Abbey has prepared resources to help the accommodation process for those who are temporarily or permanently unable to return home.